ml-research/bowll/README.md

-# BOWLL: A deceptively simple Open World Lifelong Learner
+# BOWLL: A Deceptively Simple Open World Lifelong Learner
 This package contains the code for BOWLL: A deceptively simple Open World Lifelong Learner.

 Abstract: The quest to improve scalar performance numbers on predetermined benchmarks